 8) Hypothetical Situations

 Create a fun and challenging hypothetical situation your team needs to solve.
-This is one of the best games if you are onboarding new employees, large groups, or running different workshops.
+This is one of the best games if you are onboarding new remote employees, large groups, or running different workshops.
 For example, if you are training your team on handling difficult client outcomes that range from unsatisfied customers to difficult refunds.
 Ask them to come up with several different responses on how they would react during these situations and what would be the best outcome to resolve the issue.

 This activity allows your team to work together and use their skills to tackle any problems that come along.
 It also shows how your team works under pressure and what steps they use to stay cool, calm, and collected.